-Eduard Blumer, the "grand old man" of Glaris, died suddenly on October 7th in Schwanden at the age of 77.
-For no less than 38 years in succession he had occupied the office of Landanmann of his granten which the slower cession he had occupied the office of Landammann of his canton, which he also represented in the National Conneil uninterruptedly for 25 years.
+Eduard Blumer, 1924. \\\ Eduard Blumer, the "grand old man" of Glaris, died suddenly on October 7th in Schwanden at the age of 77.
+For no less than 38 years in suc-cession he had occupied the office of Landammann of his metrop, which here be a first standard and cession he had occupied the office of Landammann of his canton, which he also represented in the National Council uninterruptedly for 25 years.
 Though in politics he did not subscribe to any particular party, he enjoyed, thanks to his rare qualities, an unassailable reputation and position in Government circles.
-He rendered the Confederation unique services in the conclusion of commercial treaties with France, Germany, Austria and Italy.
+He rendered the Con-federation unique services in the conclusion of commercial treaties with France, Germany, Austria and Italy. and Italy.

-The Swiss wine harvest is stated to produce this The Swiss wine harvest is stated to produce this season 550,000 hectolitres, against 375,000 hectolitres last year.
-At a conference in Schaffhausen of wine merchants in the eastern part of Switzerland doubts were expressed as to the possibility of disposing of this large harvest, in view of the heavy prices demanded by the growers and the large stocks still left over from previous years.
+The Swiss wine harvest is stated to produce this The Swiss wine harvest is stated to produce this season 550,000 hectolitres, against 375,000 hecto-litres last year.
+At a conference in Schaffhausen of wine merchants in the eastern part of Switzer-land doubts were expressed as to the possibility of disposing of this large harvest, in view of the heavy prices demanded by the growers and the large stocks still left over from previous years.